yousefvand/secret-service/README.md

 ## Manual Installation

-There is a `scripts/manage.sh` shellscript that do the job of install/uninstall but here are the details:
+There is a `scripts/manage.sh` shellscript that do the job of install/uninstall (run it by `./scripts/manage.sh`) but here are the details:

 You need to copy the binary (`secretserviced`, build the project or download it from [releases](https://github.com/yousefvand/secret-service/releases) page) some where usually `/usr/bin` but if you don't have the permission, `~/.local/bin` is OK too.
 To build the binary from source code: